Wesman Todd Shaw started playing the guitar when he was 12 years old. He loves nothing more than to pick one up and pluck some strings.

 When you go to a bar and sit down to order a margarita, you often get choices between typical, and top shelf.
 These guitars are top shelf.
 There are less expensive versions of these available, but what I'm discussing on this page are the guitars you buy when you are a person with some serious cash to spend towards a very particular end.

-We're talking about three thousand dollar guitars.
+We're talking about $3000 guitars.
 Yes, you can absolutely purchase at least three professional guitars for the price of either one of these.
 The kind of person who should be interested in these two specific products is the person who has been playing guitar for a long while, and can play well enough to get paid regularly for it.
 I'm not saying a serious amateur shouldn't own one.
 I've spent four thousand dollars on a guitar before, and specifically because I wanted one which sounded like one hero of mine.

 How to choose between them?
 The Ibanez JEM77 is clearly a more versatile guitar for its circuitry.
-Eddie Van Halen hasn't been a player with much use for single coils, but that's just him and his idea of what his tone should be, and no one should limit themselves based on the notions of one person, no matter how great.
+Eddie Van Halen wasn't a player with much use for single coils, but that's just him and his idea of what his tone should be, and no one should limit themselves based on the notions of one person, no matter how great.
 Jimi Hendrix, for counterpoint, never seemed to care about humbucker tones at all.
 It's the difference between Skywalker and Yoda.
 Flavors of Jedi.

 I've gone this far and not even mentioned there's a finger grip handle on the Steve Vai Ibanez.
 Isn't that something?
 Thanks for reading.